morganmora/icode-cli/README.md

 npm -g icode-cli

+then provide execution permisions to the bin (Unix)

+chmod u-x ~/.icode/icode
+( or Where the files were deplyed)

 ### how to use

-Imagine that you want to scan you project folder that contains some shell files, so execute  ` icode **/*.sh > result.res `
+Imagine that you want to scan you project folder that contains some shell files, so execute from icode-cli installation folder  `~/.icode/icode **/*.sh -o result.res `

 Then configure you sonar-project.properties (on project root directory, for example) with ` sonar.icode.reports.path=.`, or use `-Dsonar.icode.reports.path=.` if working with maven to execute sonar.